Excellence in research, teaching and employability of our students

 We are one of the world’s top archaeology departments with an outstanding reputation for excellence in research, teaching and employability of our students.
 Within the UK, Durham Archaeology was ranked first by the Guardian University Guide 2018.
 The most recent Research Excellent Framework (REF2014) ranked the Department second by grade point average, and first for research intensity.

-Globally, the 2017 QS World University Rankings list Durham as one of the top four archaeology departments.
+Globally, the 2018 QS World University Rankings list Durham as one of the top five archaeology departments.
 Our work spans the humanities, sciences and professional practice, extends geographically from East Asia to the UK, and chronologically from the Palaeolithic to the present.

 Our vision is to build upon our strengths as a world-class research department.
 In doing so, we will maintain a strategic and opportunistic orientation, whilst remaining ethical, authentic and sincere.
 We will offer broad thematic, chronological and geographical coverage, with world-class fieldwork projects, scientific expertise and a laboratory and commercial infrastructure to match.